 killed2 🇪🇺

-Als Antwort auf lukas/lucie "minute" hartmann • • •Username
+Als Antwort auf lucie lukas "minute" hartmann • • •Username

-Als Antwort auf lukas/lucie "minute" hartmann • • •Daniel aka CyReVolt 🐢
+Als Antwort auf lucie lukas "minute" hartmann • • •Daniel 黄法官 CyReVolt 🐢

-Als Antwort auf lukas/lucie "minute" hartmann • • •That is so cool, and I have a few questions:
+Als Antwort auf lucie lukas "minute" hartmann • • •That is so cool, and I have a few questions:

 How do you handle firmware and kernel/DT switches?
 AFAIUI, your kernel is a custom one, right?